 The founder of Carving the Future, Adam Dowell, knows all too well how a little help can go a long way.
 He was the youngest child of 4 kids in Teton County, and his parents felt the financial challenges that come with growing kids playing a multitude of sports.

-One day, an older gentleman came into Adam's mom’s barbershop to get his hair cut.
-This man did not live in Jackson year round.
-He was a wealthy traveler who frequented the Tetons every year, and made sure to always get his hair cut from Adam’s mom, Terrie.
-This one day in particular, the man found himself looking around at all of the family photos that Terrie had in her shop.
-This prompted the man to ask "Do all of your children snowboard?".
-To which Terrie replied "No, all except my son, Adam.
-We just can’t afford more gear right now." replied Terrie.
-Without hesitation, the man took out his checkbook and wrote Terrie a check for $500 and said "Here, go buy your son a snowboard".
+When Adam was in 4th grade, an older gentleman came into his mom’s barbershop.
+This man was a traveler who frequented the Tetons every year, and made sure to always get his hair cut from Adam’s mom, Terrie.
+The man found himself looking around at all of the family photos in the shop.
+He asked, “Do all of your children snowboard?”
+Terrie replied, “No, all except my son, Adam.
+We just can’t afford more gear right now.”
+Without hesitation, the man took out his checkbook and wrote Terrie a check for $500, and said: “Here, go buy your son a snowboard.”

 Little did this man know that this would change the entire course of Adam’s life.
 By the time Adam reached 9th grade he already had his first sponsors and knew what he wanted.
 He wanted to pursue professional snowboarding.
 Which lead to a run of 15 years of traveling the world and experiencing some of the most beautiful places and experiences.

 You can also read more about our beginnings in Issue 14 of the Jackson Hole Snowboarder magazine by